IDEAS-Incubator/LLM_Bootcamp_ADVANCED_RAG/README.md

 # RAG Data Preprocessing & Embedding Pipeline

 This project provides a robust pipeline for preparing and embedding text data for Retrieval-Augmented Generation (RAG) and other NLP tasks.
-It includes data cleanup, chunking, and embedding using the `nomic-embed-text` model from Ollama.
+It includes data cleanup, chunking, embedding using the `nomic-embed-text` model from Ollama, and advanced retrieval mechanisms.

 ---